RishiHazra/rishihazra.github.io/_posts/2024-04-28-post-citation.md

   </tbody>
 </table>

+Furthermore, LLMs, the veritable know-it-alls, can instantly generate plans for just about any task you can think of, all in *zero-shot* [[3]](#3).
+Meanwhile, classical planning requires expertly formalized goal conditions in a [PDDL problem file](https://planning.wiki/ref/pddl/problem)

-As shown in the videos, LLMs can -- in zero-shot --generate plans for any abstractly defined tasks[[3]](#3).
-In contrast, classical planning requires an expert to formally define goal conditions in a [PDDL problem file](https://planning.wiki/ref/pddl/problem).
+[//]: # (As shown in the videos, LLMs can -- in zero-shot --generate plans for any abstractly defined tasks[[3]]&#40;#3&#41;.
+In contrast, classical planning requires an expert to formally define goal conditions in a [PDDL problem file]&#40;https://planning.wiki/ref/pddl/problem&#41;.)

-### Handling Partial Observability
+### 3. Handling Partial Observability

 <div class="row">
     <!-- Full width image -->